May 15, 1953: Marciano vs Walcott II

 An immediate return match after a tough loss can be a risky proposition.
-There is no physical reason for this; the welts and bruises will fade away as the body repairs itself.
-But the wounds of the mind, the damage sustained by a boxer’s confidence can take much longer to heal.
-Though the ego is soothed by the reassurances of trainers, handlers, and sundry members of the retinue, and though the boxer may tell himself that next time will be different, there’s no escaping the fact that when that time comes, the conquered pugilist may be stepping right back into the same situation that humbled him several short months ago.
-Sort of like visiting the dentist again to get the rest of the fillings done.
+There isn’t necessarily any physical reason for this; the welts and bruises will fade away as the body repairs itself.
+But the wounds of the mind, the damage sustained by a boxer’s psyche, can take longer to heal.
+Though the ego is soothed by the reassurances of trainers, handlers, and sundry members of the retinue, and though the boxer may tell himself that next time will be different, there’s no denying that when that time comes, the conquered pugilist could be stepping right back into the same situation that humbled him several short months ago.

-Unless he has devised some new tactics or ring strategy (as for example Sugar Ray Leonard did for his immediate rematch with Roberto Duran), and unless he honestly believes all of the stories he has told himself, all of the rationalizations for his defeat, the rematch can become simply a continuation of the first meeting and the disaster plays itself out all over again.
+Unless the fighter has devised some new tactics or ring strategy (as, for example, Sugar Ray Leonard did for his immediate rematch with Roberto Duran), and unless he honestly believes all of the stories he has told himself, all of the rationalizations for his defeat, the rematch can become simply a continuation of the first meeting and the disaster plays itself out all over again.
 Think Jack Dempsey vs Gene Tunney; Ismael Laguna vs Ken Buchanan; Danny Lopez vs Salvador Sanchez; Ray Mancini vs Livingstone Bramble, or Mike Tyson vs Evander Holyfield.

 Another excellent example of why it’s often wise for a losing fighter to forego a rematch in favour of a restorative tune-up bout or two, took place on May 15, 1953, when Rocky Marciano defended his world championship for the first time against the man he took it from, one Arnold Cream, aka Jersey Joe Walcott.